RunpengJ/cse15l-lab-reports/lab-report-3-week-5.md

 ## Introduction to Find
 Find: The find utility recursively descends the directory tree for each path listed, evaluating an expression (composed of the “primaries” and “operands” listed below) in terms of each file in the tree.

-More informaiton about *find* command can be found by typing "man find" in a command line terminal.
+More informaiton about *find* command can be found by using "man find" in a command line terminal.
 ![man find](Image/report3.png)

 ## Options